-This International Standard specifies a test method to determine the degree and rate of aerobic biodegradation of plastic materials when settled on marine sandy sediment at the interface between seawater and the seafloor, by measuring the evolved carbon dioxide.
+This document specifies a test method to determine the degree and rate of aerobic biodegradation of plastic materials when settled on marine sandy sediment at the interface between seawater and the seafloor, by measuring the evolved carbon dioxide (CO_2) .
+This test method can also be applied to other solid materials.

-This test method is a simulation under laboratory conditions of the habitat found in different seawater/sediment-areas in the sea, e.g. in a benthic zone where sunlight reaches the ocean floor (photic zone) that, in marine science, is called sublittoral zone
+This test method is a simulation under laboratory conditions of the habitat found in different seawater/ sediment-areas in the sea, e.g. in a benthic zone where sunlight reaches the ocean floor (photic zone) that, in marine science, is called sublittoral zone

-The determination of biodegradation of plastic materials buried in marine sediment is outside the scope of this International Standard.
+The determination of biodegradation of plastic materials and other solid materials buried in marine sediment is outside the scope of this document.

-Measurement of aerobic biodegradation can also be obtained by monitoring the oxygen consumption, as described in ISO 18830.
+NOTE Measurement of aerobic biodegradation can also be obtained by monitoring the oxygen consumption, as described in ISO 18830.

-The conditions described in this International Standard may not always correspond to the optimum conditions for the maximum degree of biodegradation to occur.
+The conditions described in this document do not always correspond to the optimum conditions for the maximum degree of biodegradation to occur.